SCREEN PRINTING WORKSHOP

 On the second day you'll gain insight into the science, best practices, and crucial small details that will help make huge differences in your finished printing work.
-Participants will use artwork provided by the instructors, learn how to properly coat and expose screens, then will register and print a two-colour poster designed specially for the class!
+Once you're ready to get your hands dirty, you'll learn how to properly coat and expose screens, register and print a two-colour poster designed specially for the class!

-*Participants may also sign up for an additional third workshop day where they may use and print your own one-colour conceived design, either on paper or textiles.
+On the third day you'll be confident and ready to use and print your own one-colour conceived design, either on paper or textiles.
 This third class also allows an opportunity for more instruction and a chance to learn some advanced techniques.
 (Please note that this is only in addition to the two-day workshop).

 Over the course of this workshop students will: